-The first time I ate at WILS, it had not yet received a Michelin star; but I was unsurprised that by the second time, it had.
-In a spacious location on Stadionplein, WILS’s concept involves cooking over a combination of wood fire, smoking hay, burning embers and whatever else they can set alight (including beef fat!).
+The first time I ate at Wils, it had not yet received a Michelin star; but I was unsurprised that by the second time, it had.
+In a spacious location on Stadionplein, Wils’ concept involves cooking over a combination of wood fire, smoking hay, burning embers and whatever else they can set alight (including beef fat!).
 Be sure to book a “kitchen table” (rather than a “classic table”) for the best views of the chefs in action.
 This is seriously accomplished cooking with big yet refined flavours.
 For the best experience, get the chef’s tasting menu with all the wine pairings – pricey but worth it.

-Speaking of anniversaries, Mr Foodie and I went to Sinne for our fifth wedding anniversary recently.
+Speaking of anniversaries, Mr Foodie and I went to Sinne for our fifth wedding anniversary in summer 2022.
 It’s one of those restaurants that’s been around forever (and has had a Michelin star for a while too) but for some reason I’d never been.
 I’m glad I rectified that because it was a stellar experience all round.
 We opted for five courses with paired wines, of which the first two were my favourites: BBQ leek with marinated seaweed and ponzu caviar was zingy, smoky and citrusy.
 Meanwhile, sepia and chorizo came roasted with courgette, black olives, yoghurt and sauce of smoky grilled peppers – a nod to the Middle East.
 You can’t visit Sinne without trying their signature egg/celeriac/truffle dish – it’s highly accomplished, albeit the black truffle was a little potent for my anti-mushroom palate.
 When I posted about Sinne on Instagram, one follower described it as “understated romance”.
 I couldn’t agree more.